 Local Distribution Zone (LDZ)

-A geographic area supplied by one or more NTS offtakes that comprises a part of a Distribution Network.
+A geographic area supplied by one or more NTS offtakes that comprises a part of a distribution network.

 Locational buys and sells on the OCM

-When a Shipper has a clear idea of its supply and demand on a particular day, it may decide to use the OCM to buy gas from or sell gas to the NTS for system balancing purposes.
-The Shipper might also make Location Specific bids, which can be selected by the NTS when it needs to increase or reduce flows at a particular location.
+When a shipper has a clear idea of its supply and demand on a day, it may decide to use the OCM to buy gas from or sell gas to the NTS for system balancing purposes.
+The shipper might also make location specific bids, which can be selected by the NTS when it needs to increase or reduce flows at a location.

+Maximum Operating Pressure (MOP)

+The maximum pressure that each section of the NTS can operate at and is relevant to connected NTS exit and NTS entry point or terminals.

+Medium Combustion Plant Directive (MCP)

+The Medium Combustion Plant Directive (MCPD) will apply limits on emissions to air from sites below 50 MW thermal input.
+The MCPD is likely to come into force by 2020.

-Millions of Standard Cubic Metres per Day (mscmd)
+Millions of Standard Cubic Meters per Day (mscm/d)

-A standard cubic metre is the unit of volume, expressed under metric standard conditions (15oC, 1.01325 bar, dry gas), approximately equal to 35.37 standard cubic feet.
-1 million standard cubic metres is equal to 106 standard cubic metres.
-The units “mscmd” refer to a standard volumetric flow rate.
+A standard cubic meter is the unit of volume, expressed under metric standard conditions (15oC, 1.01325 bar, dry gas), approximately equal to 35.37 standard cubic feet.
+1 million standard cubic meters is equal to 106 standard cubic meters.
+The units mscm/d refer to a standard volumetric flow rate.

 National Transmission System (NTS)